 The data above is an improvement, but it doesn’t permit us to evaluate rainfall for specific months, so I had to keep looking.

 I discovered that the Smithsonian Tropical Research Institute is located at the Fortuna Reserve too.
 They record rainfall daily.
-This gave me an incredible amount of information.
+This gave me an incredible amount of information – the holy grail of relevant rainfall data.
 I downloaded their excel file and added Fortuna data to my data table.
 Here is all of the monthly rainfall data:

 |Month 2014||Millimeters of Rainfall Fortuna||Inches of Rainfall Fortuna||Days of Rainfall Fortuna||Millimeters of Rainfall Boquete||Days of Rainfall Boquete||Millimeters of Rainfall Cauchero||Days of Rainfall Cauchero|